Moetez-Fradi/PosePal-Seneca-Hackathon/README.md

 # 🏋️ Posepal – Your AI-Powered Personal Coach

-**Posepal** is an AI fitness coach and Movement Analyzer that uses **computer vision** and **real-time feedback** to guide your workouts, track your form, and keep you motivated — all inside your browser.
+**Posepal** is an AI fitness coach and Movement Analyzer that uses **computer vision** and **real-time feedback** to guide your workouts, track your form, and keep you motivated, all inside your browser.

 ## Why Posepal Stands Out